named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setLast Method
 ------------------------------

-Set the value of the "last" flag
+Set the value of the "last" flag.

 :[C++]: